hdShang/arxiv-daily/docs/cs-CL/2025-09-01/papers/250901379v1-watched-a-web-ai-agent-tool-for-combating-hate-speech-by-expanding-d.md

 ---
 layout: default
-title: WATCHED: A Web AI Agent Tool for Combating Hate Speech by Expanding Data
+title: "WATCHED: A Web AI Agent Tool for Combating Hate Speech by Expanding Data"
 ---

 # WATCHED: A Web AI Agent Tool for Combating Hate Speech by Expanding Data